-This Directive is implemented under the Nitrate Pollution Prevention Regulations 2008.
+In England, this Directive is implemented under the Nitrate Pollution Prevention Regulations 2008.
+In Wales this Directive is implemented under the Nitrate Pollution Prevention (Wales) Regulations 2008.

 The Environment Agency is the competent authority responsible for enforcing the Action Programmes.